EivindArvesen/intro-ctf-startpage/index.md

 - No Googling around for solutions
 - No tampering with or attacking the scoreboard app
 - You may not tamper with the database table related to your challenge progress.
-- If you aren’t sure about anything, ask 🙂
+- If you're unsure sure about something, ask 🙂

 ### Well suited tasks
 - XSS Tier 0 ( ⭐️ )